-Toshimaya, the oldest sake store in Tokyo, originated when its founder, Toshimaya Juemon, opened a sake store and tavern in 1596 at Kamakura Waterfront in central Edo (modern day Tokyo).
+Toshimaya, the oldest sake store in Tokyo, originated when its founder, Toshimaya Juemon, opened a sake store and tavern in 1596 at Kamakura Waterfront (Uchikanda Chiyoda-ku at present) in central Edo (modern day Tokyo).

 When Juemon began brewing shirozake (white sake), its reputation spread throughout Edo.
 Shirozake is a sweet rice liqueur that was popular with women at the time.

 During the Edo era, Toshimaya sold “Kudari-zake”, or sake that had been transported from the Kansai region.
 Toshimaya sold sake at low prices, and also offered cheap grilled tofu (bean curd) topped with miso paste (“Dengaku” in Japanese), which was a popular snack eaten with sake, and the place is said to have been bustling with people.
 Toshimaya also sold empty sake barrels to miso paste shops and other customers, which allowed the business to sell sake at comparatively cheaper prices.
 (An interesting point of note: Toshimaya is said to have opened the first tavern in Japan.)
 As the business expanded, Toshimaya began trading with the Tokugawa Shogunate.

 The company started their sake brewing business in the middle of the Meiji era when Masajiro Yoshimura, the 12th company president, was in control.
 At first, the brewery was built in the Nada area in the southern part of Hyogo prefecture.
 Later, at the beginning of the Showa era, Yoshimura moved the business to Higashi-Murayama City in west Tokyo.